CLNK An open approach to carbon credits

 Peripheral information can be used to conduct cross-checks for plausibility.
 The calculation of the theoretical maximum output, based on the provided parameters, is the most important.

-To see how CLNK intends to implement DMRV within its pilot project, take a look at this section.
+To see how CLNK intends to implement DMRV within its pilot project, take a look at .